Anaig/OpenAI-and-Cognitive-Search/README.md

 ## What is the added value of using Azure Cognitive Search with OpenAI?

-This is where Azure Cognitive Search comes as a great comes as a great complement to Azure OpenAI.
+This is where Azure Cognitive Search comes as a great complement to Azure OpenAI.

 - **Data Integration**: Azure Cognitive Search has connectors to many Data Sources to simplify data ingestion into a search index.
 - **Data transformation:** Transforms large undifferentiated file formats into into searchable text.
 Using the Optical Character Recognition skill, it can even process images.